Australia’s Most Wanted Fugitive Back In Custody

 Dubbed Australia's most wanted man, the 33-year-old was found after a 17-day manhunt in the boot of a Mercedes stored inside a shipping container on a truck near the Queensland border about 1am on Wednesday.

-Stay up-to-date on the latest news with The Gold Coast Briefing - keeping you in the loop with breaking news as it hits.
+Stay up-to-date on the latest news with The Brisbane Briefing - keeping you in the loop with breaking news as it hits.

 Police Minister David Elliott told Seven he's glad Baluch was denied being able to flee the country.